greg-js/arch-wiki-md-repo/wiki/_content/NetworkManager.md

 ### KDE and OpenConnect VPN with password authentication

-[kdeplasma-applets-plasma-nm](https://www.archlinux.org/packages/?name=kdeplasma-applets-plasma-nm)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/kdeplasma-applets-plasma-nm)]</sup> now supports configuring username and password for OpenConnect VPN connections.
+[kdeplasma-applets-plasma-nm](https://www.archlinux.org/packages/?name=kdeplasma-applets-plasma-nm) now supports configuring username and password for OpenConnect VPN connections.
 Open your VPN connection, accept the certificate, and connection fields will appear.
 If not, see the instructions below.
 Now enter the correct username and password.

 #### Troubleshooting

-While you may type both values at connection time, [kdeplasma-applets-plasma-nm](https://www.archlinux.org/packages/?name=kdeplasma-applets-plasma-nm)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/kdeplasma-applets-plasma-nm)]</sup> 0.9.3.2-1 and above are capable of retrieving OpenConnect username and password directly from KWallet.
+While you may type both values at connection time, [kdeplasma-applets-plasma-nm](https://www.archlinux.org/packages/?name=kdeplasma-applets-plasma-nm) 0.9.3.2-1 and above are capable of retrieving OpenConnect username and password directly from KWallet.

 Open "KDE Wallet Manager" and look up your OpenConnect VPN connection under "Network Management|Maps".
 Click "Show values" and enter your credentials in key "VpnSecrets" in this form (replace _username_ and _password_ accordingly):